 Critical Incident, Trauma and Bereavement

 The Critical Incident Service can be accessed by phoning the Critical Incident Support Line, which is a pager system to ensure countywide coverage.
-The Critical Incident Lead Officer will be able to guide you through the process of alerting other key services and will offer advice on how to deal with the immediate impact of a Critical Incident.
+The Critical Incident Specialist Support Leads will be able to guide you through the process of alerting other key services and will offer advice on how to deal with the immediate impact of a Critical Incident.
 In school support is available from professionals trained in trauma management and psychological support, who will support you as you come to terms with the consequences of a Critical Incident.
 This may be at two levels, immediate telephone advice and, where appropriate, allocation of a team to visit the school and support the school community.

 We work in partnership with professionals in other agencies (health, police, voluntary agencies, etc.) to offer the best possible support to schools.

 In 2022-2023 we offered support/advice on 114 occasions and we visited 30 settings to offer support to pupils and staff, for example when a child or member of staff died.
 We also offered online support to staff, and EMDR where post-traumatic stress symptoms where present.